 And a break means a real break.
 Don’t use this time to catch up on your emails or to check your Instagram.
 Where possible, go for a walk around the garden, do a little stretching, and maybe check in on the kids to ensure they haven’t killed each other.

-This is the easiest change to implement and it has a massive positive impact on your health.
+My third tip is probably the easiest change to implement and it has a massive positive impact on your health when working from home.
 Every time you are on a call, get out of your chair and just slowly walk around the room.
 The digital communication tools combined with wireless headsets now are so effective, that every remote worker shouldn’t be without them.

 As part of health and safety standards, you are advised to take a 5-10 min screen break.
 By getting out of your chair every time you are on a call, it will help to adhere to this advice.